therealharpaljadeja/NFTBay/README.md

 - NFTBay plans to let creators spin up their own **token governed DAO's**
 - NFTBay plans to let creators create **Multi-Royalty** (Collaboration b/w creators / brands) based NFTs.

+## License
+The source code is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.

 #### Youtube Video Link -